Etheal-lab/prameshpudasaini.github.io/_pages/talks.md

 # Invited Talks & Presentations

+- P. Pudasaini, “Evaluating communication technologies for effective traffic monitoring: experimental design & data analysis ,” Presented at the CATS Project Presentation Meeting Series, The University of Arizona, January 2023.

-- P. Pudasaini, “An XGBoost-based Optimization Framework for Vehicle Reidentification at Intersection Approach,” Presented at the CE 596A Graduate Seminar, The University of Arizona, December 2023.
+- P. Pudasaini, “An XGBoost-based optimization framework for vehicle reidentification at intersection approach,” Presented at the CE 596A Graduate Seminar, The University of Arizona, December 2023.

-- P. Pudasaini, “Evaluating communication technologies for effective traffic monitoring: Project overview,” Presented at the CATS Project Presentation Meeting Series, The University of Arizona, September 2023.
+- P. Pudasaini, “Evaluating communication technologies for effective traffic monitoring: project overview,” Presented at the CATS Project Presentation Meeting Series, The University of Arizona, September 2023.

 - P. Pudasaini, “Dynamic traffic assignment modeling of valencia corridor,” Presented at the CATS Project Presentation Meeting Series, The University of Arizona, February 2023.